mikarinneoracle/gcn-micronaut-atp-price-spa/README.md

 #### Instructions

-1. Create a sample ATP database schema and data with public access from: https://github.com/mikarinneoracle/atp-ords-liquibase-demo
+1. Create a sample ATP database instance with schema and data and public access https://github.com/mikarinneoracle/atp-ords-liquibase-demo (Select the option #2 for Resource Manager/Terraform)
 2. Create the VS Code project by cloning this repo locally
 3. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-dev.yml#L12"><code>application-dev.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step.
 4. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-oraclecloud.yml#L12"><code>application-oraclecloud.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step.